 Whether you’ve just bought your first Sonos speaker or are something of a multiroom veteran, you’ll already know why it’s one of our favourite ways to listen to music.

-But what if you could make it even better?
+But what if you could make all this even better?
 We’ve pulled together a stellar range of accessories and add-ons that will make the perfect +1s to your Sonos party.
 You’re welcome.

 £100 / US$99

 In a list of Bad Things Which Can Happen In The Home, network dropouts and blackspots are behind only 'I've just stood on a plug' and 'I've just moved in next door to Piers Morgan'.

 That's particularly so if you have a Sonos setup, because if your home network is flaky, your Sonos experience will be too.
 To put a stop to stutters, invest in a Sonos Boost – a Wi-Fi extender that’ll spread your Sonos sound to areas of your home your router has forgotten about.

 It works by creating an exclusive wireless network just for your Sonos kit, meaning its performance won’t be hampered by other Wi-Fi goings on around the house.
 Just hook it up to your router via its Ethernet port and enjoy a seamless listening session.
 We can't do anything about the Piers Morgan problem though.